 Going by all the features and pricing plans we’ve explored across our best cheap ecommerce platforms, it’s evident that you don’t need thousands of dollars to launch an online store.
 While a solid web development budget might make things easier, a solopreneur or small business can still manage to get everything running with just a few dollars.

 The free offerings, on the other hand, are best reserved for beginners who’d like to try their hand at online selling.
-At least the packages provide just enough tools to create a basic ecommerce website, manage your inventory, host customers, and conduct digital transactions.
+Their packages provide just enough tools to create a basic ecommerce website, manage your inventory, host customers, and conduct digital transactions.

-Whichever you end up choosing, it would also be wise to take the DIY route during the web design and customization stages.
+Whichever you end up choosing as your cheapest ecommerce website builder, it would be wise to stick with DIY throughout your web design and customization stages.
 This will not only keep your costs at a minimum but also sharpen your store administration skills.
 Remember that the deeper you get to understand your online store’s architecture, the better you’ll be able to manage it!

 Do you have any questions about these ecommerce platforms?
 Feel free to ask in the comments section below.